TheKK/progress/README.md

 Usage
 =====

-Here shows you how to crate and use and progress bar.
+Here shows you how to crate and use progress bar.

 ``` rust
 use std::thread;